ipfs/specs/src/bitswap.md

 1. Attempt to acquire blocks from the network that have been requested by the client.
 2. Send blocks in its possession to other peers who want them.

+Secondary job (since [v1.2.0](#bitswap-1-2-0)) is to act as a basic content routing system for querying connected peers.

 ## Introduction